Ceasor06/Smart-System-to-examine-Heart-Disease-and-Lung-Cancer-using-Machine-Learning-Models/README.md

 * Swallowing Difficulty
 + Chest Pain

-The algorithms used for lung cancer are
+## The algorithms we used for lung cancer prediction are:

 1. LOGISTIC REGRESSION